 Having an ESB for integrations can cost you thousands of dollars per year.
-Custom codes incur some more dollars and not mention the price and maintenance fees of on-site hardware that these solutions require.
-An iPaaS connects your apps in minutes, manages the connections, and maintains the connected data for an affordable cost without incurring a large up-front investment.
+Custom codes incur some more dollars and do not mention the price and maintenance fees of on-site hardware that these solutions require.
+On the other hand, an iPaaS connects your apps in minutes, manages the connections, and maintains the associated data for an affordable cost without incurring a significant up-front investment.

 Better Security and Data Compliance

 iPaaS solutions have advanced security and governance features than traditional integration solutions (ESB). iPaaS includes features that satisfy corporate and regulatory compliance standards (GDPR, HIPAA, CCPA, SOC2), Role-Based Access Control (RBAC), and support for the latest enterprise authentication technology (OpenID Connect, Active Directory, OAuth), and advanced API logging capabilities.